WHAT DO WE MEAN?

 General waiting period

-Late-joiner penalty (LJP) A LJP is imposed on the contributions of persons joining a medical scheme when they are 35 years of age or older and had not been members of a medical scheme before 1 April 2001 or have had a break in membership exceeding three consecutive months since 1 April 2001.
+A LJP is imposed on the contributions of persons joining a medical scheme when they are 35 years of age or older and have not been members of a medical scheme before 1 April 2001 or have had a break in membership exceeding three consecutive months since 1 April 2001.

 Moto Health Care (MHC) tariff

-This is the rate at which healthcare providers will be paid for services rendered to Scheme members.
+This is the rate at which healthcare providers are paid for services rendered to Scheme members.

 Medicine formulary